cube3power/atsd/sql/README.md

 /* Parse date using the database time zone. */ date_parse('31.03.2017 12:36:03.283', 'dd.MM.yyyy HH:mm:ss.SSS')

-/* Parse date using the offset specified in the datetime string. */ date_parse('31.03.2017 12:36:03.283 -08:00', 'dd.MM.yyyy HH:mm:ss.SSS ZZ')
+/* Parse date using the offset specified in the timestamp string. */ date_parse('31.03.2017 12:36:03.283 -08:00', 'dd.MM.yyyy HH:mm:ss.SSS ZZ')

-/* Parse date using the time zone specified in the datetime string. */ date_parse('31.03.2017 12:36:03.283 Europe/Berlin', 'dd.MM.yyyy HH:mm:ss.SSS ZZZ')
+/* Parse date using the time zone specified in the timestamp string. */ date_parse('31.03.2017 12:36:03.283 Europe/Berlin', 'dd.MM.yyyy HH:mm:ss.SSS ZZZ')

 /* Parse date using the time zone provided as the third argument. */